 For those looking for something a little less greasy and a bit higher up, know that the hotel rooftop bar game is strong in Barcelona.
 My favourite for a good after work/Friday vibe is the Hotel Pulizter.

-The views here may not match contemporaries like Hotel Grand Central or Hotel H1898 but the original cocktails, spritz, and fried chicken sandwich made a fan out of me.
-Not to mention the live music schedule.
+The views here may not match contemporaries like Hotel Grand Central or Hotel H1898 but the original cocktails, spritz, and a

 There’s a real young/networking crowd here and a perfect balance between locals and tourists.